ivanCanaveral/learning-git/tips/status.md

 # git status

-It gives you som info about the status of your repo.
+It gives you some info about the status of your repo.

 ## tips